talkymuffy/GrobbleApp/README.md

 - Gradle

 To Run The Project, Do Any Of The Two:-
--In Your IDE,Open The Terminal While The Project is Open and run the command - ./gradlew run -Or If you have IntelliJ Idea IDE then open the Gradle Tasks Tab (A Small Elephant Icon On Your Top Right)
+- In Your IDE,Open The Terminal While The Project is Open and run the command - ./gradlew run
+- Or If you have IntelliJ Idea IDE then open the Gradle Tasks Tab (A Small Elephant Icon On Your Top Right)
 And Under Application Package, Run the task-'run' And It Will Run.